NewbieOubie2017/bear_market/README.md

 The coronavirus will hit `C` for sure.
 Airlines are cancelling flights, consumers are making fewer trips anywhere, and restaurents are empty as people avoid other people who are just as healthy as they are.
 Investment will suffer because general activity is down.
 Corporations can't invest when nobody shows up at the office.
 Trade with other nations will fall for the same reason.

 This leaves us with `G`.
 And we have Donald Trump.
-In an election year.
+And it's an election year.

 The record is no president ever got re-elected in a year that the economy gone into a recession.
 Trump knows that.
-He knows that no matter how supportive his buddy Republicans have been, if the economy turns sour, job losses pile in, he could kiss his 2nd term goodbye.
+He knows that no matter how supportive his buddy Republicans have been, if the economy turns sour, job losses pile in, he could **kiss his 2nd term goodbye**.

 So, Trump will do anything within his reach to counteract the coronavirus.
 But what can he do?